CircuitSutra/whisper/README.md

 When true, the PC will be the base plus 4 times the exception cause.

+### auto_increment_timer

+When false, Whisper will not increment the timer value after each executed instruction.
+This is useful to the test-bench which may want to explicitly set the timer values to control when a timer interrupt should be delivered.
+Default value is true.

 ###  enable_triggers
 Enable support for debug triggers when set to true.